PaulKh/Test-groovy-task-executor/README.md

 Jetty library is used as a server framework with the usage of native java HttpServlet class.
 For database support Sqlite has been chosen with pooling support.
 Scheduler is made with the help of ThreadPoolExecutor.
 Tasks coming to the application are queued, maximum pool size is set to 4(only 4 tasks can be executed simultaneously, while other are waiting in the queue).
+In the case the queue is full new task will be rejected and marked as FAILED.

 Service provides REST API:

-* Get all tasks from the server
+### Get all tasks from the server

 GET request http://hostname:8080/tasks